IntelRealSense/librealsense/wrappers/tensorflow/README.md

 	4. denoised images : Unet network model prediction of noisy images from #1

-The output is a bag file that could be opened by RealSense viewer.
+The output is a BAG file that could be opened by RealSense viewer.

 ![foxdemo](images/conver_to_bag.PNG)